Give us a Call

 Communicative Disorders Assistant

 Sarah is a patient and engaging Communicative Disorders Assistant (CDA).
-She graduated from Toronto Metropolitan University (formerly Ryerson University) in Toronto where she obtained a Bachelor of Arts (Honours) degree in Criminology, with a double minor in Psychology and Sociology.
-She holds a certification in Crisis Intervention and Trauma Supports from Humber College in Toronto and is a Registered Behaviour Technician (RBT), certified through the Behaviour Analyst Certification Board (BACB).
+She graduated from Toronto Metropolitan University (formerly Ryerson University) in Toronto, where she obtained a Bachelor of Arts (Honours) degree in Criminology with a double minor in Psychology and Sociology.

 Prior to working as a CDA, Sarah worked as a Lead Instructor Therapist for children with autism, implementing Applied Behaviour Analysis therapy.
 She has experience working with children who are both verbal and non-verbal and is well-versed in the use of alternative and augmentative devices (AAC), such as Proloquo2Go and LAMP Words for Life.
 Sarah also has experience working with adults with developmental delays in a group home setting.

 Sarah’s main goal is to help her clients reach their full potential and promote independence in their daily lives.
-Her services and problem-solving strategies are personalized to each client to provide individualized care.
-She is passionate and dedicated, and focuses on the functionality of programs and targets to ensure clients and families get the most out of their sessions!
+Her services and problem-solving strategies are personalized for each client to provide individualized care.
+She is passionate and dedicated, and she focuses on the functionality of programs and targets to ensure clients and families get the most out of their sessions!

 Samantha Yuen